-□ Ensure orientation includes specific communicable diseaseprotocols for itinerant staff and specialists (e.g., teachers teaching on call, counsellors, education assistants, teacher candidates)
+Ensure orientation includes specific health and safety protocols for itinerant staff and specialists (e.g., teachers teaching on call, counsellors, education assistants, teacher candidates) including protocols pertaining to site based scheduling and access to building.

-□ Include itinerant staff as well as on call and auxiliary staff in orientation sessions
+Include itinerant staff as well as on call and auxiliary staff in orientation sessions.

-□ Implement strategies to ensure staff who work at multiple sites are made aware of communicable disease protocols in each of the sites (e.g., provide a booklet/a video on communicable disease plans for different schools)
+Implement strategies to ensure staff who work at multiple sites are made aware of health and safety protocols in each of the sites (e.g., provide a booklet/a video on health and safety plans for different schools).

-□ Share procedures and contact information in case of emergencies
+Share procedures and contact information in case of emergencies.

-□ Introduce members of the Joint Health and Safety Committee or any other safety representative (along with their contact information) and outline the committee/representative's role in helping maintain a healthy and safe workplace
+Introduce members of the Joint Health and Safety Committee or any other safety representative (along with their contact information) and outline the committee/representative's role in helping maintain a healthy and safe workplace.

-□ Outline existing processes to address requests, concerns or accommodations related to communicable disease prevention measures.
+Outline the process to request, concerns, or accommodations related to communicable disease prevention measures.